Teaching and assessment for Medicine MBChB

 Preparing for practice

-Towards the end of Level 5, you'll complete a final series of placements to prepare you for practice as a foundation doctor.
+During Level 5, you'll complete a series of placements to prepare you for practice as a foundation doctor.
 These will take the format of Student Selected Components and Pre-registration (Foundation) Apprenticeship blocks.
 Our apprenticeship model allows our graduates to be fully prepared for work after graduation.